s70f/Fun_Discord_Bot/README.md

 `.attack poison` coming soon

 ### Market
 The `.market` is where players can look at the price of attacks.
-Each turn, the market changes price.
+Each turn, the market changes prices.
 Make sure to choose wisely.

 ### Gold
 Gold can be obtained by winning duels.
 To calculate the amount of gold you get per win just take the number of soldiers you have left and add 10 to that.